Horizon4/final-project-horizon/doc/sprint2/sprint2.md

 -	How the dashboard should look like
   Has completed itineraries when “View” is selected with a “+” somewhere (for next sprint)
 -	When “create” is chosen, then there is a progress bar at the bottom with:
-  - Getting started
+  - Getting Started
   - Flights
-  - Accommodations
+  - Accomodations
   - Confirm
   and then also has a “Continue” and “Save” button (next sprint)
   - Continue button becomes Confirm button when we’re at the last stage (reviewing)
 -	To do:
-  - NavBar
+  - Navigation Bar
-  - Process bar
+  - Process Bar
 -	Side note: Colour scheme is lit *fire emoji*

 Back end